michel47/covid19/covid.md

     care**.** A day later, both of the visitors flew to Kauai, **staying at the Kauai Marriott, and on March 9, one of the visitors visited again an urgent care facility.
-Finally, on March 12, **the two informed health care workers that they’d had close contact with an individual who had tested positive for coronavirus.** 2 health care workers in Maui and 1 in Kauai are now in self-isolation because they were not wearing protective
+Finally, on March 12, **the two informed health care workers that they had close contact with an individual who had tested positive for coronavirus.** 2 health care workers in Maui and 1 in Kauai are now in self-isolation because they were not wearing protective